fireplusteam/ios-swift-for-vs-code/README.md

 -   To make autocompletion to work you may need to clean the project and build it entirely for the first time.

+## SWBBuildService Proxy (Continue Building After Error while building for LSP Autocomplete)

+This feature is optional and disabled by default.
+It requires sudo password and security permissions to work correctly.
+Use it on your own risk.

+As [sourcekit-lsp](https://github.com/apple/sourcekit-lsp) updates indexes while building, If you want to have indexes updating even if you have compile errors, you need to give **a full disk control** to Visual Studio Code in Security Settings which allows to install a proxy service for Apple **SWBBuildService** automatically when an extension is activated.
+This's just needed to override the **continueBuildingAfterError** property when you build the app and gives you all errors in the project and compile flags possible used by sourcekit for indexing.
+This behaviour is only activated for `watcher` builds which are used to provide up-to-date indexes for LSP client while you modify files in the project.
+Regular builds/debugging runs are not affected by this proxy service and works as usual.

+When you enable `vscode-ios.swb.build.service` feature in the settings, the extension will ask you for your sudo password to install the proxy service.
+This is required because the service needs to run with elevated privileges to replace the original SWBBuildService in Xcode app folder which is called by `xcodebuild` tool each time when you build.
+When you run the first time after enabling this feature and installing the service, you may face the alert pop-up that the app is blocked from opening.
+To fix it, you need to follow those steps to allow the service to run:

+**Privacy & Security Settings**

+1. Attempt to open the app and click `Done` on the alert pop-up.
+2. Go to `System Settings > Privacy & Security`.
+3. Scroll down to the `Security` section.
+4. Click `Open Anyway` next to the message about the blocked app.
+5. Enter your administrator password to confirm.
+6. Try to build app again and confirm that you want to open the service.

+Now the service should be running and you can check it via Activity Monitor app by searching for `SWBBuildService` and `SWBBuildService-origin` processes while building the project.

 ## Extension Settings

 This extension contributes the following settings: